-Parks Canada Heritage Interpreters also lead three weekly guided hikes to the recently discovered Stanley Glacier fossil site in Kootenay National Park.
-This guided hike along one of Kootenay's most popular half day trails, combines park stories with geology, wildflowers and incredible views.
+Parks Canada Heritage Interpreters also lead seasonal guided hikes to the family-friendly Stanley Glacier fossil site in Kootenay National Park.
+This guided hike along one of Kootenay’s most popular half day trails, combines park stories with geology, fire-swept forests, wildflowers and incredible views.
+Many new species that have never been seen are still being uncovered in quarries not far from the Stanley Glacier site.

 Reservations are required.